-It’s very crucial that before you make a substance public that is to be consumed by the humans, it should be tested in the labs.
+It’s very crucial that before you make a substance public that is to be consumed by humans, it should be tested in the labs.
 The reason is simple.
 You need to know the effects and more importantly the side effects of the substance before making it public.

-How many fatalities occur due to the substance, how sensitive is the substance, what are the rare and the common side effects?
+How many fatalities occur due to the substance, how sensitive is the substance, and what are the rare and common side effects?
 These are some of the evaluative questions that need to be answered before any substance is made public.

 Similarly, it is important that Kratom is tested in the labs too.
 Kratom testing is not really prevalent because there is no proper regulation of Kratom in many parts of the world.

 To remain on the safe side and to prevent it from getting banned it is time we go for Kratom lab testing.

 Kratom lab testing is done to ensure that Kratom is sent to the market unadulterated and not in a harmful way.
 The FDA should accept the tests that are done.

 Kratom lab testing is done to ensure that it is devoid of any heavy metals or pathogens.

 The alkaloids that are frequently identified and tested in Kratom include Mitragynine and 7-hydroxy mitragynine.